neoforged/NeoForge/src/main/java/net/neoforged/neoforge/transfer/toremove_before_pr_merging/NotesForReview.md

 : Seemingly niche usecase, and likely better left up to the implementer to handle recipe inputs as they need.

 ## Common Misunderstandings

-allowsInertion/Extraction
-: In essence, this method for the most part is optional, but to allow mods that provide things like pipes to run more efficiently, we need someway to inquire if we were to insert or extract would be denied?
-We are wanting to pre-emptively skip those in the future.
-The problem we see, is that some developers may assume this method is control logic and thing that by returning false, they disallow inserting altogether.
-This is incorrect and as state in the java doc, it doesn't control internal logic, it is only a hint.
-Alternative names for this are `mayInsert`, `supportsInsert`, `insertionPossible` (and the same for extraction)

 AutoCloseable Try
 : Something that is not common in Minecraft modding is the idea of AutoClosable implementations.
 In short, if something